jake-chipps/csci127/_docs/lessons/overview.md

 ---

 ## Course Description
 CSCI 127.
 Joy and Beauty of Data.
 4 Credits.
-(3 Lec, 1 Lab) F,S

 COREQUISITE: M 151Q Provides a gentle introduction to the exciting world of big data and data science.
 Students expand their ability to solve problems with Python by learning to deploy lists, files, dictionaries and object-oriented programming.
 Data science libraries are introduced that enable data to be manipulated and displayed.